 Of course, there is much more to it than we have been able to cover in this short article.
 But the next time a 10-year-old ask you how saffron is grown, at least you can give them the basics.

 As farmers we have been reaping the land for many generations therefore it is our duty to keep mother earth happy to bless the future generations long after we have gone.

 The direct footprint is much easier to manage but the challenge is our indirect footprint.
-Three areas we are working hard to improve on are transportation, waste production and emission production.
-A good portion of Iranian saffron is exported to Spain, repacked an transported all over Europe.
-We believe by importing directly rather than shipping to Spain therefore getting rid of the middle process it will cut transportation emission.
+Three areas we are working hard to improve on are transportation, waste production and emissions.

-Our emission production we believe is minimal.
-To dehydrate saffron some producers use electric or vacuum oven, microwave drying and in rare cases charcoal fire.
-Because we are collective of small farmers in a region which enjoys dry weather and sun all year round our saffron is air dried.
+After experimenting and gradually improving how saffron is grown, the amount of on-site emissions we now produce is minimal.
+For example, some producers wastfully dehydrate saffron using electric or vacuum ovens.
+Microwave drying and in rare cases charcoal fires are other methods used.
+On the other hand, because we are collective of small farmers in a region which enjoys good weather and sun all year round, our saffron is air-dried.

-Waste production is probably the most important of the three, and by deciding to use less plastic and more biodegradable materials in our production and packaging the improvement has been notable.
+But probably the most important of the three areas is waste.
+We decided to use less plastic and more biodegradable materials in our packaging.
+So, the reduction in the amount of waste has been notable.

 Get in Touch

-To purchase fair trade eco-friendly saffron spice follow the shop button and for other enquiries such as wholesale price you can get in touch via the button bellow.
+To purchase fairtrade, eco-friendly saffron spice please follow the SHOP button.
+However, for other enquiries, such as wholesale prices, you can get in touch via the CONTACT button below.